Cynodon dactylon

+Hybrid species of the grass are taxonomically known as Cynodon dactylon × transvaalensis.
+These interspecific hybrids are the result of cross-pollination between different cultivars.
+Hybrid cultivars of the grass are commonly developed by selecting individual plants with desirable traits from seeded or vegetatively propagated stands.
+These cultivars are typically triploids, meaning they contain three sets of chromosomes.

 Description

-The blades are a grey-green colour and are short, usually 2–15 cm long with rough edges.
+The blades are grey-green in color and short, usually 2–15 cm long with rough edges.
 The erect stems can grow 1–30 cm tall.
-The stems are slightly flattened, often tinged purple in colour.
+The stems are slightly flattened, often white or green, and occasionally tinged purple in colour.

 The seed heads are produced in a cluster of two to six spikes together at the top of the stem, each spike 2–5 cm long.

-It has a deep root system; in drought situations with penetrable soil, the root system can grow to over 2 m deep, though most of the root mass is less than 60 cm under the surface.
-The grass creeps along the ground with its stolons, and roots wherever a node touches the ground, forming a dense mat.
+Cynodon dactylon has a deep root system.
+When grown in penetrable soil under drought conditions, its roots can grow to over 2 m deep, though most of the root mass is less than 60 cm under the surface.
+The grass creeps along the ground with its stolons and roots wherever a node touches the ground, forming a dense mat.
 C. dactylon reproduces through seeds, stolons, and rhizomes.
-Growth begins at temperatures above 15 °C with optimum growth between 24 and 37 C; in winter, the grass becomes dormant and turns brown.
-Growth is promoted by full sun and retarded by full shade, e.g., close to tree trunks.
+The grass starts actively growing at temperatures above 15 °C with ideal growth between 24 and 37 C; in winter or in the dry season, the grass becomes dormant and turns light brown.
+Optimal development also occurs in areas of full sun exposure, while dense shade, especially near tree bases, generally suppresses it.

 Cultivation

-Cynodon dactylon is widely cultivated in warm climates all over the world between about 30° S and 30° N latitude, and that get between 625 and 1750 mm of rainfall a year (or less, if irrigation is available).
-For example, it is grown in the U.S. mostly in the southern half of the country.
+Cynodon dactylon is widely cultivated in warm climates all over the world between about 30° S and 30° N latitude, and in regions that receive between 625 and 1750 mm of rainfall a year (or less, if irrigation is available).
+For example, in the United States, it is grown mostly in the southern half of the country.

 Cultivars

 Hundreds of cultivars have been created specifically for environmental tolerance and stakeholder requirements.
-New cultivars are released yearly.
+New cultivars are released annually.